larshnordli/movie-dashboard/ASSIGNMENTS.md

 Environment variables, like API keys or other secrets, are by default available to Server Components are are evaluated at the server and not transported to the browser.
 Client Components will have access to environment variables with the NEXT_PUBLIC-prefix.
 To avoid keys and secrets being shared to the client, always make sure to not include the prefix if the client does not need it, and use the key on the server instead.

-Optional: you can remove the NEXT_PUBLI-prefic from the environment variable if you want (and is recommended), but the Server Component will have no need to transport the env var to the browser.
+Optional: you can remove the NEXT_PUBLIC-prefic from the environment variable if you want (and is recommended), but the Server Component will have no need to transport the env var to the browser.
 </details>

 ## Built-in Components